 Did You Know?

 Tesla.
-Elon Musk does not found inc; it was founded by Marc Tarpenning in 2003 later.
-Elon musk entered the company by investing over $5 million, which he got by selling PayPal.
+Elon Musk Does not found an inc; it was founded by Marc Tarpenning in 2003 later.
+Elon Musk entered the company by investing over $5 million, which he got by selling PayPal.
 But later, marc trapanning left the company due to internal issues, and then Elon Musk became the CEO in 2008.

 Development Timeline of Tesla Inc